 Permission level: Participants to virtual meetings

 This article is an extract of the Participation guidelines for virtual meetings.ppt, published in April 2020

 Before the virtual meeting

-- Register for the meeting as usual through the ISO Meetings.
+- Register for the meeting as usual through the Meetings application.
 Note that only registered members of a committee or working group can participate in an ISO meeting, and sharing meeting access with ineligible participants is not permitted.